 Fantasia presents Beyond the Infinite Two Minutes; book tickets here.

-Back in 2017, Shin’ichirō Ueda’s ground-breaking One Cut of the Dead burst its jugular all over both horror and genre fans alike.
-Its whip-smart, witty style and ambitious filming style leading to widespread critical acclaim and box office success.
-People couldn’t get enough of its creative ingenuity in what is generally an overworked genre.
-Now, in 2021, theatre troupe EUROPE KIKAKU have achieved something similar with their mind-bending sci-fi comedy, Beyond the Infinite Two Minutes.
+In 2017, Shin’ichirō Ueda’s ground-breaking One Cut of the Dead burst its jugular all over horror and genre fans alike, its whip-smart, witty style and ambitious filming style leading to widespread critical acclaim and box office success.
+People couldn’t get enough of its creative ingenuity in an overworked genre; now, in 2021, theatre troupe EUROPE KIKAKU has achieved something similar with their mind-bending sci-fi comedy, Beyond the Infinite Two Minutes.

-This marks a feature debut for the troupe, already popular in Japan, specialising in work around time and science-fiction.
-Their jump into filmmaking, a natural stepping stone considering their previous work.
-On the face of it, the plot of their first movie appears deceptively simple.
-Here we have a cafe owner discovering a temporal link between the cafe downstairs and his flat upstairs; both linked by two monitors.
+This marks a feature debut for the troupe, which is already popular in Japan.
+On the face of it, the plot of their first movie appears deceptively simple; we have a cafe owner discovering a temporal link between the cafe downstairs and his flat upstairs, both linked by two monitors.
 However, he quickly realises there’s a strange two-minute delay between these monitors, one held in the past and one in the future.

 READ MORE: FLASHBACK

-Equally impressive is the ease with which Ueda’s script shifts from a time-travelling sci-fi romp to a crime thriller, comedy and rom-com.
-All while maintaining its creatively complex construction.
+Equally impressive is the ease with which Ueda’s script shifts from a time-travelling sci-fi romp to a crime thriller and comedy rom-com while maintaining its creatively complex construction.
 So many time-travel features take long periods to explain their elaborate rules and problems, but Beyond the Infinite Two Minutes streamlines this by trusting audience knowledge.
 The only new detail it brings to the table is the Droste Effect, which I, for one, hadn’t heard of until this!
-Trust me, it is worth a google if you’re unfamiliar, but even if you’re completely unaware, the film gets the idea across succinctly.
+Trust me, it is worth a Google if you’re unfamiliar, but even if you’re completely unaware, the film gets the idea across succinctly.